opencdms/opencdms/docs/source/developer/database/index.rst

 - *status*: The status of the record, e.g. raw, provisional, final, archived etc.
 - *comments / description*: A description of the changes made and the reasons why.

+The main method for interacting with the data contained in the CDMS is via its API.
+The definition of the API can be found at: `API definition  <./CDM/index.html>`_.

 Master data
 -----------